MicrosoftDocs/visualstudio-docs/docs/xml-tools/xml-document-properties-properties-window.md

 **Encoding**

 The character encoding for the file.
 Changing this property also changes the encoding attribute on the XML declaration, and vice versa.
-The new encoding will be used to encode the file when you save the file.
+The new encoding is used to encode the file when you save the file.

 **Input**

 The input document associated with the XSLT style sheet.
-It is used by the **ShowXSLT Output** command.
+It is used by the **Start XSLT** commands, for example, **XML** > **Start XSLT Without Debugging**.
 A document can be selected using the browse (**...**) button.

-This property is visible only when an XSLT file is currently active in the Editor window.
+This property is visible only when an XSLT file is open in the editor.

 **Output**